Students are encouraged to submit all transfer course work from regionally accredited

 will be awarded college credits for each exam passed.

-- A student must receive a score of 3 or higher to receive AP credit on any given exam
+- A student must receive a score of 3 or higher to receive AP credit on any accepted

 - These credits will be either ungraded elective credit or ungraded general education